HannesGitH/flutter_biometric_signature/README.md

         - `biometryCurrentSet` *(optional)*: A `bool` to constrain key usage to the current biometric enrollment.
 Defaults to `true`.
 When set to `true`, the key is bound to the current set of enrolled biometrics (Touch ID).
 If biometrics are changed, the key becomes invalid, requiring re-enrollment.
     - `keyFormat` *(optional)*: A `KeyFormat` value describing how the public key should be returned.
 Defaults to `KeyFormat.base64` for backward compatibility.
     - `enforceBiometric` *(optional)*: A `bool` to require biometric authentication before generating the key-pair.
 Defaults to `false`.
 When set to `true`, the user will be prompted for biometric authentication (fingerprint, face, or iris) before the key-pair is generated.
 This ensures that the person holding the device is verified before keys are created, adding an extra layer of security for sensitive use cases.
+    - `promptMessage` *(optional)*: A `String` to customize the authentication prompt message when `enforceBiometric` is `true`.
+Defaults to `"Authenticate to create keys"`.
+This allows you to provide context-specific instructions to the user during key generation.

 - **Returns**: `Future<KeyCreationResult?>`.
 Access the formatted public key through `result.publicKey`, e.g.: